On Air Now

-Surely, every pianists’ dream would be to have a piano with their very own name on it.
+Surely, every pianist’s dream would be to have a piano with their very own name on it.
 The world-famous conductor and pianist Daniel Barenboim now has just that.

 Here's the Steinway, for comparison:

-But there are also differences in the construction of the soundboard, the ribs and bracings and the iron frame.
+There are also differences in the construction of the soundboard, the ribs and bracings and the iron frame.
 The strings are also individually attached in the Barenboim-Maene instrument.

-Barenboim said: “The transparency and tonal characteristics of the traditional straight-strung instruments is so different from the homogenous tone produced by the modern piano across its entire range.
+Barenboim says: “The transparency and tonal characteristics of the traditional straight-strung instruments is so different from the homogenous tone produced by the modern piano across its entire range.
 The clearly distinguishable voices and colour across its registers of Liszt’s piano inspired me to explore the possibility of combining these qualities with the power, looks, evenness of touch, stability of tuning and other technical advantages of the modern Steinway."

 To demonstrate, Barenboim performed a short excerpt from a Beethoven sonata on, first, a Steinway: